dylanrbennett/Tombstones/README.md

 # Tombstones
 Library that catches all dangling references and all memory leaks of noncircular structures.
+The programmer remains responsible for manual storage reclamation.

 main.c runs tests for the Tombstone files.